 It’s difficult to believe that there are still people on both sides of the debate on whether spider ball breeding should continue.
 There are so many other amazing morphs available without major genetic defects, it’s difficult to support the pro-spider side of the debate.

-But, for the sake of fairness, here are some of the more common reasons on why breeding is OK:
+But, for the sake of fairness, here are some of the more common reasons on why enthusiasts feel breeding is OK:

 - They are a unique morph and a wobble should not force them out of existence

-- They are one of the first morph and their genetic line should be kept alive for the sake of legacy
+- They are one of the first morphs and their genetic line should be kept alive for the sake of legacy

 And, here are a few of the reasons on why many say breeding should cease: